 A substantial portion of Travis’s practice involves advising clients on fraud and abuse issues, including those that relate to the federal anti-kickback statute and physician self-referral prohibition commonly known as the Stark law.
 His experience includes guiding healthcare providers through thorny compliance issues, obtaining advisory opinions, assisting with the structuring of transactions, conducting due diligence analysis for transactions, managing internal compliance reviews and investigations, and making voluntary disclosures to government entities.

 Travis also devotes considerable time to various industry organizations.
-He is an active member of the American Health Lawyers Association and currently serves on the editorial board of its Journal of Health & Life Sciences Law.
+He is an active member of the American Health Law Association and currently serves on the editorial board of its Journal of Health & Life Sciences Law.
 He also serves as chair of the Healthcare Facility Operations Interest Group within the American Bar Association’s Health Law Section.
 In addition, he is a member of the Executive Council of the Tennessee Bar Association’s Health Law Section.
-Travis also writes and speaks frequently on health law matters, and he served as a lead editor for the American Health Lawyers Association’s Representing Hospitals and Health Systems Handbook, a leading resource on the wide range of legal issues that affect hospital systems.
+Travis also writes and speaks frequently on health law matters, and he served as a lead editor for the American Health Law Association’s Representing Hospitals and Health Systems Handbook, a leading resource on the wide range of legal issues that affect hospital systems.

 Travis graduated cum laude from Davidson College, where he was elected to Phi Beta Kappa.
 He received his law degree, magna cum laude, from Georgia State University College of Law.
 Travis also holds a master’s degree in public health from Harvard University, where his work focused on health law and policy.